TNRIS/lambda-s4/README.md

 * This means we must use `atime` (accessed/modified time) metadata on the filesystem after running the function locally to identify the wheat from the chaff in all the dependency packages.
 [Problem and atime usage method described here](https://medium.com/@mojodna/slimming-down-lambda-deployment-zips-b3f6083a1dff).
 [On Fedora, i had to enable atime using 'strictatime'](https://bugzilla.redhat.com/show_bug.cgi?id=756670).
 * General 'atime' process to removed unused dependency files:
   1. enable atime file metadata
-  2. cd into function and install requirements
+  2. cd into function. dependencies requirements need to be installed and moved into this directory as if ready for lambda deployment (`make pack-%` from root to move dependencies)
   3. create arbitrary file to compare against (`touch start`)
   4. run function
   5. create txt list of files with atime later than arbitrary file. these are the files in the dependencies that are actually used by the function: `find <path to function> -type f -anewer ./start > dep_whitelist.txt`